 No two couples have the same experience when they’re trying to conceive.
 However, when you decide you want to have a baby it’s encouraged that you get to know your menstrual cycle and when to expect your monthly bleed.
 Monitoring your ovulation period is also recommended, as is having sex every other day during your fertility window.
 According to the American Society for Reproductive Medicine, fertility window describes the five days prior to ovulation and the day of.
 Knowing when the best time to have sex in order to increase your chances of conception is incredibly helpful.
 However, blocking out a six-day sex window on your joint calendar may not have the aphrodisiac effects you hope.

-The reality is “timed sex” can work for a lot of couples.
+The reality is “timed sex” works for many couples, that's why knowing your unique LH curve and when your most fertile days are, are key.
+Using a personalised fertility tracker can help you understand your body and allow you to pinpoint your most fertile days.
 Assuming that neither partner has fertility problems there’s a 42% chance of conception on the day before ovulation, the most fertile day of your cycle.
 However, timed sex also brings its own issues.

 According to research published in the Journal of Andrology, after six months of timed sex four out of ten men said they suffered from erectile dysfunction or impotence.
 Some said they’d avoid having sex with their partner at the designated time and one in ten began having extramarital affairs.
 The stress linked to infertility can cause a breakdown in the bedroom.